Vision Analysis &

 Artificial Intelligence built on world leading research

-In solving the most complex Deep Learning AI computer vision problems, VSL has developed a unique approach to Decentralised Machine Learning, the next generation AI platform, based on a dynamic lifelong learning AI model to “search and learn”.
+In solving the most complex Deep Learning AI computer vision problems, we have developed a unique approach to Decentralised Machine Learning, the next generation AI platform, based on a dynamic lifelong learning AI model to “search and learn”.

 AI today is based on Big Centralized Data, which essentially means that the algorithm learns what it is programmed and then can forget the programming in order to learn something new.
 Big Centralized Data is stored on a powerful CPU, having all of the data stored in one place means that a security data breach can be a concern.
 Because Big Centralized Data uses a powerful CPU to store its data, it requires a high power consumption, resulting in higher running costs and the need for additional resources.
 The edge is the next stage of the evolution of AI technology because of the physical constraints, the cost constraints, and the practical constraints of running all AI applications in the cloud.
-VSL’s approach, perfected in computer vision, enables it to deliver a decentralized AI platform, more advanced than Google Federated Learning.
+Our approach, perfected in computer vision, enables it to deliver a decentralized AI platform, more advanced than Google Federated Learning.

 It’s the future platform for AI with multiple sector applications.

 Artificial Intelligence Products Built on World-Class Research

-VSL began life as a spin-off from Queen Mary University of London Computer Vision Department, led by founder Professor Sean Gong.
+Vision Semantics began as a spin-off from Queen Mary University of London's Computer Vision Department, led by founder Professor Sean Gong.
 The team has been conducting world-class research in computer vision and machine learning for over 20 years, internationally renowned for its work on unusual behaviour recognition, person re-identification, multi-camera tracking, and face analysis in video and images.
 This research has led to over 400 published papers, over 27,000 citations and filing of 9 families of international patents, with 34 underlying patents, providing barriers to competitors exploiting computer vision commercially.